 Sometimes companies may provide, for example, an online platform or game that is designed for K-12 students, but do not have any way of knowing whether teachers are using it or instructing their students to use it (for instance, because it might be freely available).
 If your platform or service is designed to be used by teachers or at the direction of teachers (i.e. in the classroom, for homework, or for extra-curricular assignments), then as long as the other criteria are met, we will add you as a Pledge signatory.

 Yes.
 By taking the Pledge, a company is making a public statement of their practices with respect to student data.
 Accountability comes from the Federal Trade Commission (FTC), which has the authority to bring civil enforcement actions against companies who do not adhere to their public statements of practices.
 If a company acts in contradiction to their own public statements, they risk an enforcement action for “unfair or deceptive trade practices.”
 This is known as FTC Section 5 authority, which you can learn more about by visiting the FTC’s explanation here.

 Sometimes.
 A company might be removed if it goes out of business, merges with, or is acquired by another company.
-We also ask companies to “re-commit” to the Student Privacy Pledge each year, by confirming to us that, in the event of any changes to their policies and procedures, they are still in compliance with the Pledge.
-If a company decides not to re-commit (for whatever reason), we will remove their logo.
+We also ask companies to “re-commit” to the Student Privacy Pledge in the event of any material changes to the Student Privacy Pledge.

 If you have questions about whether a Signatory is complying with the Student Privacy Pledge, we recommend that you reach out to that company.
 If the company’s products or services are used by your school district, school administrators can also help resolve questions.
 You are also welcome to reach out to us as intermediaries, and we will help facilitate a discussion about privacy practices, although we cannot speak directly on behalf of any company.
 If you believe a company is seriously in violation, you may also file an FTC Complaint.